 I have produced hundreds of watercolors since 2002.
 My watercolor mentor was Harding Mudge Bush, and I have also studied with Robert J. O’Brien, Ginger Hughes, and Byron Carr.
 My passion is for scenes that capture the outdoors or the traditions of New England.
 I strive to express in my painting how I feel about each subject, capturing color and light, in an effort to create a powerful impression.
 In the past I have worked as a psychologist, in a fabric store, and as a librarian.
 I’ve sold my own watercolors, handmade quilts, fiber jewelry, and hand-woven, hand-sewn clothing.

-I teach classes at Lee Muir-Haman Watercolors and Tumblers Bottom Studio.
-The studio is located at 64 Meadow Road, Townsend, MA, in a beautiful, bright, rural, retreat-like space where there is ample room for watercolor classes surrounded by nature.
+My studio, at Lee Muir-Haman Watercolors and Tumblers Bottom, is located at 64 Meadow Road, Townsend, MA, in a beautiful, bright, rural, retreat-like space where there is ample room for future watercolor classes or workshops surrounded by nature.

-In my classes, I teach about ‘the big picture,’ by employing step-by-step techniques, sound principles, good decision making and problem solving.
+In classes, I teach about ‘the big picture,’ by employing step-by-step techniques, sound principles, good decision making and problem solving.
 My focus is not on merely telling students what techniques and colors to paint with, but more on how to design, plan, and create an effective painting.
 I also emphasize the importance of attitude and mindset in making art.

 Although not an option at this time, I have also been available in the past for private lessons, and have occasionally taught classes around the local area.

 REGULAR STORE/STUDIO HOURS